The Treehouse Project provides an after-care service in the UK for survivors of human trafficking.

 Our Vision and Practise at the Treehouse Project

-We have had the privilege to work with trafficked adults and children and give them therapeutic care and support in our building.
-We also provide other safe homes and day programmes with support as they work with survivors of trafficking and ritual abuse.
+We work with trafficked young adults and children and give them therapy and support.
+We also provide other safe homes and day programmes with support as they work with survivors of trafficking.

 What is Human Trafficking?